ONSBigData/synthetic4linkage/README.md

     7) 4% of postcodes
 2. Swap the geography (i.e. edit household table) for 50 of the CCS addresses (to mimic people moving house).
 3. 2% of people duplicated between 2 and 5 times in the same household (with a different person ID) and 5% to different households.
 Each instance should have a separate person ID
-4. Create some twins
-5. Create households with shared surnames and some with first names

 ## Delivery 3 - relationships - done